 Is YOUR BOOK at Risk?!
-List of 23 Publishers Who Bit the Dust…and WHY
+List of 35 Publishers Who Bit the Dust…and WHY

 Helping Hand Literary Services / Janet Kay & Associates / JanGeo Ink / George Harrison Titsworth / Janet Kay Titsworth – The owners were arrested, charged, and sentenced to 10 years probation each.
 They were also ordered to pay $159 million in restitution.

+Infinity Publishing / Fast Pencil – They claimed they are no longer publishing books…yet their website, Opyrus, is still in operation.
+We have received NUMEROUS complaints about this firm!
+They are charging authors for copies of files that the authors already paid them to produce!

+iPublish.com – 29 employees were laid off when they closed their doors.

-Llumina Press – The owner, Deborah Greenspan, allegedly closed Llumina (and charged authors for their files), and then opened another firm, Breezeway Press, after numerous complaints were posted about Llumina online.
+Llumina Press – The owner, Deborah Greenspan, allegedly closed Llumina (and charged authors for their files), and then opened another firm, Breezeway Books, after numerous complaints were posted about Llumina online.
 In a press release, they called it “rebranding.”
+UPDATE 12/27/22: Breezeway Books appears to ALSO now out of business!
+Good riddance!

+Medallion Press – Filed for Chapter 7 bankruptcy on October 17, 2018.
+“Under a Chapter 7 filing, a trustee will liquidate a company’s assets in order to earn as much money as it can to pay creditors.”
+Read more HERE.

+Mighty Words – They “ran out of cash.”
+They also threatened to sue WritersWeekly long ago when we ran an article about their business practices.

 Mud Luscious Press – Tyler told PW that Mud Luscious books were selling “unexpectedly well” to the point that producing and promoting them was “stealing from the future budget” and creating a “financial shortfall.”
+Yeah, that doesn’t make any sense to us, either.

 Northwest Publishing – The owner faced up to 10 years in prison.